Restarting Frank-Wolfe: Faster Rates Under H\"olderian Error Bounds: Abstract

 \section{Abstract}

-Conditional Gradients (aka Frank-Wolfe algorithms) form a classical set of methods for constrained smooth convex minimization due to their simplicity, the absence of projection steps, and competitive numerical performance.
+Conditional Gradient algorithms (aka Frank-Wolfe algorithms) form a classical set of methods for constrained smooth convex minimization due to their simplicity, the absence of projection steps, and competitive numerical performance.
 While the vanilla Frank-Wolfe algorithm only ensures a worst-case rate of $\mathcal{O}(1/\epsilon)$, various recent results have shown that for strongly convex functions on polytopes, the method can be slightly modified to achieve linear convergence.
 However, this still leaves a huge gap between sublinear $\mathcal{O}(1/\epsilon)$ convergence and linear $\mathcal{O}(\log 1/\epsilon)$ convergence to reach an $\epsilon$-approximate solution.
-Here, we present a new variant of Conditional Gradients, that can dynamically adapt to the function's geometric properties using restarts and smoothly interpolates between the sublinear and linear regimes.
-Similarly, the vanilla Frank-Wolfe method has a $\mathcal{O}(1/\sqrt{\epsilon})$ convergence rate when both constraint set and objective function are strongly convex.
-We show that relaxing the strong convexity assumption interpolates between various known rates and that similar interpolated convergence rates are obtained when strong convexity of the constraint set is relaxed to uniform convexity.
+Here, we present a new variant of Conditional Gradient algorithms, that can dynamically adapt to the function's geometric properties using restarts and smoothly interpolates between the sublinear and linear regimes.
+These interpolated convergence rates are obtained when the optimization problem satisfies a new type of error bounds, which we call \textit{strong Wolfe primal bounds}.
+They combine geometric information on the constraint set with H\"olderian Error Bounds on the objective function.